TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Magical Senses
 When you touch an object, you instantly learn about its nature as though you had cast the spell identify and targeted the object.
 Additionally, you can smell the presence of magic within 60 feet of you.
 If you smell magic in this way, you can use your action to learn the exact location of the source along with its school of magic, if any.

-### Energy Type: Force

-### Damage Immunities
-You are immune to the type(s) of damage your breath weapon deals (determined by your species).

-### Multiattack III
+### Multiattack
-I: Beginning at 4th level, when you take the Attack action, you can make one attack with your Bite or Tail, and one with your Claw.
-II: At 9th level, when you take the Attack action, you can make one attack with your Bite or Tail, and two with your Claw.
-III: At 14th level, when you take the Attack action, you can make one attack with your Bite, two with your Claw, and one with your Tail.
+At 14th level, when you take the Attack action, you can make one attack with your Bite, two with your Claw, and one with your Tail.

+### Languages
+- Common
+- Dwarvish
+- Infernal
+- Elvish\*
+  - Friday's Elvish is no longer very good.
+She is very out of practice with it, though she can read and write it, she cannot speak it well.
+- Draconic

+## Feats
 ### Feat: Dragonsong
 You are a student of the ancient and powerful magic of dragonsong which commands terrific power over non-dragons, granting you the following benefits.
 - You are proficient in Performance.